10 home learning strategies from an experienced home educator

 Start doing at least some work from the word go, even if your child is largely dictating the pace, and your authority will be easier to maintain.

 4. Balance online time with offline time

 If you don’t have a good supply of pens and paper, now’s very much the time to get some in, and don't forget there's lots to be learned from puzzle books, board games, gardening, shopping and cooking (teaching fractions by cutting a cake: yes please!).

 5. Get outside

 Spend as much time outside as you can.
-Not just for your sanity but for general good health - for you and your child.
+Not just for your sanity, but for general good health - for you and your child.

 6. Make the most of the one-to-one attention

-You might not have time to spend eight hours a day teaching your children but, here’s the thing: you don’t have to if they’re getting some one-to-one time.
+You might not have time to spend eight hours a day teaching your children but, here’s the thing: you don’t have to as long as they’re getting some one-to-one time.